-by signing this notification, I am the person authorised to give notification in respect of the above premises under Regulation 10AA(2) of the Victorian Energy Efficiency Target Regulations 2008
+by signing this notification, I am the person authorised to give notification in respect of the above premises under Regulation 28(2) of the Victorian Energy Efficiency Target Regulations 2018

-by giving notification to the commission, the above listed premises will be able to participate in the VEET scheme and Victorian energy efficiency certificates (VEECs) will be able to be created for these premises under the scheme.
+by giving notification to the commission, the above listed premises will be able to participate in the Victorian Energy Upgrades program and Victorian energy efficiency certificates (VEECs) will be able to be created for these premises under the program.

-by participating in the VEET scheme through the undertaking of a prescribed activity at the above listed premises, the registration of VEECs will result in the organisation, as the occupier of that premises, being considered a prescribed customer in relation to the premises.
+by participating in the Victorian Energy Upgrades program through the undertaking of a prescribed activity at the above listed premises, the registration of VEECs will result in the organisation, as the occupier of that premises, being considered a prescribed customer in relation to the premises.

-by participating in the VEET scheme, I understand that there may be implications for the premises’ current energy retail contracts and other matters
+by participating in the Victorian Energy Upgrades program , I understand that there may be implications for the premises’ current energy retail contracts and other matters

 I have been advised by the commission to seek legal advice in relation to the implications in relation to the organisation’s energy retail contracts and other relevant matters.